-Student(s): will write things on the whiteboard, discuss openly, there may be issues that makes the examiner to interfere, it is probable that non-probabilistic criteria will be discussed here.
+Student(s): will write things on the whiteboard, discuss openly, there may be issues that makes the examiner interfering, it is probable that decision-making under ignorance will be discussed here.

 Examiner: Is there a difference between payoff and utility?
 If so, in what way?